chicochico/dofi/README.md

 TODO:
 - document how to bootstrap this configuration
-- CTRL+X CTRL+E for editing commands is not working
 - base16 theme is not applied when starting a new terminal window